kubernetes-retired/kubefed/docs/environments/kind.md

 Please answer the following question to determine if you need to set up an insecure container registry on your host:

-1. Are you planning on creating container images locally without pushing to a public container registry such as `quay.io`.
+   Are you planning on creating container images locally without pushing to a public container registry such as `quay.io`.
 For example, you can build your own custom image e.g. `172.17.0.1:5000/<imagename>:<tag>`, as part of your development workflow and push to this container registry .
 See the [development guide](/docs/development.md#test-your-changes) for more examples.

-If you answered yes, then you will need to create an insecure container registry.
-Creating a container registry is necessary if you want your kind clusters to pull images that you built locally on your host without pushing them to a public container registry.
+If you answered `yes`, then you will need to create an insecure container registry.
+Creating a container registry is necessary if you want your `kind` clusters to pull images that you built locally on your host without pushing them to a public container registry.
 See the [docker docs](https://docs.docker.com/registry) for more details.